18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 government to engage in a declassification review and, to the greatest extent possible without jeopardizing national security, release unredacted versions of the FBI, CIA, and NSA minimization procedures.

-Discussion of Status:
+**Discussion of Status:**
 The Intelligence Community released declassified versions of all three agencies’ thencurrent minimization procedures in February 2015.

-Recommendation 9: Adopt Measures to Document and Publicly Release Information Showing How Frequently the NSA Acquires and Uses Communications of U.S. Persons and People Located in the United States
+### Recommendation 9: Adopt Measures to Document and Publicly Release Information Showing How Frequently the NSA Acquires and Uses Communications of U.S. Persons and People Located in the United States
-Status:
+**Status:
-Being implemented
+Being implemented**

-24
-Text of the Board’s Recommendation:
+**Text of the Board’s Recommendation:**
 The government should implement five measures to provide insight about the extent to which the NSA acquires and utilizes the communications involving U.S. persons and people located in the United States under the Section 702 program.
 Specifically, the NSA should